This Man Spent 25 Years Documenting Every Day of Hitler's Life

 Is it really so important to get Hitler’s timeline right?

 Let’s take Hamburg, for example.
-For decades after the war, rumors circulated that Hitler hadn’t liked Hamburg, that it was too cold and Hanseatic for him.
+For decades after the war, rumours circulated that Hitler hadn’t liked Hamburg, that it was too cold and Hanseatic for him.
 But then Werner Johe wrote the book Hitler in Hamburg, which turned everything around.
-Johe was saying that after Berlin, Munich, and Nuremberg, Hitler didn’t visit any city in the Reich as often as he visited Hamburg.
+Johe was saying that after Berlin, Munich and Nuremberg, Hitler didn’t visit any city in the Reich as often as he visited Hamburg.
 But of course, that’s also not true.
-Obviously Hitler visited other cities more frequently—Bayreuth and Weimar to mention a few.
+Obviously Hitler visited other cities more frequently – Bayreuth and Weimar to mention a few.
 But he didn’t avoid Hamburg.

 Do you think you’ve gotten to know Hitler better after completing this work?

 You get a feeling about how he liked to move around, of course.
-Hannah Arendt once said that the definitive characteristic of totalitarian dictatorship is the ambiguity of the center of power—and Hitler personified that center.
+Hannah Arendt once said that the definitive characteristic of totalitarian dictatorship is the ambiguity of the centre of power – and Hitler personified that centre.
 He didn’t have a private life.
-He traveled around and ruled from wherever he was at the time.
+He travelled around and ruled from wherever he was at the time.
 You can’t attach his decisions to one place.

 What else did you find out about Hitler?

 It was interesting to see how slowly it all developed.
-He gave a speech in front of fifty people in 1920, then it was one hundred, then three hundred, then five hundred, and so on.
-The whole drama unfolded really slowly—and nobody realized where this trip was going to take them.
+He gave a speech in front of 50 people in 1920, then it was 100, then 300, then 500 and so on.
+The whole drama unfolded really slowly – and nobody realized where this trip was going to take them.
 You can really see this now in my book.

 Would you say that you have a fascination with Hitler?